novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ### Module
 Modules are ment to contain group of nodes.
-For example if you
+For example if your model is an integrated planning tool of a manufacturing company, the influence diagram could look like this:

 ### Text

 ## **Evaluating Nodes**